 And while the company is famously secretive about reporting customer growth and business metrics, it reported that Amazon Pay had 300M customers in 170 countries through Q1’17.
 Payments made with Amazon Pay spiked following service expansion to new geographies — France, Italy, and Spain — and to new verticals, including government payments, travel, insurance, entertainment, and charitable donations.

 However, Amazon has had some missteps with Amazon Pay.
 Its most famous failure was Amazon Local Register.
-With the talent acquired from GoPago, Amazon launched Amazon Local Register, a card reader for SMBs in August 2014.
+With the talent acquired from GoPago, Amazon launched Amazon Local Register, a card reader for small- and medium-sized businesses (SMBs) in August 2014.
 At the time, the company charged competitive rates (a full percentage point less than Square).
-Each reader cost $10, and it seemed like a formidable rival to PayPal and Square’s readers.
+Each reader cost $10, and it seemed like a formidable rival to PayPal’s and Square’s readers.

 But in October 2015, the company announced it would be shut down.
 Despite charging lower fees, the company failed to gain enough traction with merchants who feared giving Amazon detailed data on their overall business operations.